-The following resources are available for Vs30 data:
+The following resources are available for Vs30 (the time-averaged shear-wave velocity to 30 m depth) models and data.

-Based on topographic slope, with custom embedded maps - GitHub (for technical users, GMT required)
+Based on topographic slope, with custom embedded maps (Worden et al., 2015).

 - Download GMT grd file for Global Vs30 Data (631 MB ZIP)

 - Download geotiff and auxillary files for Global Vs30 Data (631 MB ZIP)

 - Latitude span: -56.0 to 84.0 degrees

 Compiled Vs30 measurements obtained by studies funded by the U.S. Geological Survey (USGS) and other governmental agencies.
 Thus far, there are 2,997 sites in the United States, along with metadata for each measurement from government-sponsored reports, Web sites, and scientific and engineering journals.
 Most of the data originated from publications directly reporting the work of field investigators.
 A small subset (less than 20 percent) of Vs30 values was previously compiled by the USGS and other research institutions.
 Whenever possible, Vs30 originating from these earlier compilations were crosschecked against published reports.